 Scenario three: Writer of a blog for general consumption

-You’re at the greatest risk when you publish your thoughts in a medium, anyone can find online, such as a blog or op-ed piece.
+You’re at the greatest risk when you publish your thoughts in a medium that anyone can find online, such as a blog or op-ed piece.
 Tread carefully.
 Consider how you would feel if you or your family experienced the tragedy in question.
 Acknowledge that this is a serious event that hurts people.
 Be especially careful if you’re publishing where you’re likely to be read by people directly affected by the tragedy.

 3. Consider the timing